MahmoodSeoud/MahmoodSeoud/README.md

-### Hey yo
+### Hey Yo
 Hey, I'm Mahmood!
-Thanks for stopping by my GitHub.
-This is where I share my projects, contributions, and passion for coding.
-Here's a quick intro about me and what you'll find here.

-## About Me
 I'm a 24-year-old computer science student at ITU (MSc in Computer Science) with a strong interest in machine learning, AI, tech, sports (especially gym workouts), and finance.
 I currently work at [PeopleNet](https://peoplenet.dk/), a  consultant company in Copenhagen, and I'm also considering becoming a part-time firefighter or personal trainer.

 ## Recent Work
 I recently completed my bachelor's thesis on creating a Bluetooth mesh grid network with an adaptive protocol.
 You can find the paper [here](https://easychair.org/publications/paper/Gv4N).